microsoft/Windows-appsample-remote-system-sessions/README.md

 > Note - For more information on the Project Rome platform, including the Remote System Session API, see [Connected apps and devices](https://docs.microsoft.com/windows/uwp/launch-resume/connected-apps-and-devices).

-## Running the sample

-This sample requires [Visual Studio 2017 and the latest version of the Windows 10 SDK](http://go.microsoft.com/fwlink/?LinkID=280676).
+## Universal Windows Platform development

+### Prerequisites

+- Windows 10.
+Minimum: Windows 10, version 1809 (10.0; Build 17763), also known as the Windows 10 October 2018 Update.
+- [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk).
+Minimum: Windows SDK version 10.0.17763.0 (Windows 10, version 1809).
+- [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) (or Visual Studio 2017).
 You can use the free Visual Studio Community Edition to build and run Windows Universal Platform (UWP) apps.

 To get the latest updates to Windows and the development tools, and to help shape their development, join the [Windows Insider Program](https://insider.windows.com).

+## Running the sample

-To run this sample, you'll also need to:
+To run this sample, you'll need to:

 - Have at least two Windows 10 devices running the [Windows 10 Fall Creators Update](https://support.microsoft.com/help/4028685/windows-10-get-the-fall-creators-update) (version 16299).